General Purpose Inverse Design of Heterogeneous Finite-Sized Assemblies: Appendix E: Simulation Protocols

 \section{Appendix E: Simulation Protocols}

-\paragraph*{Dimer System.} We perform canonical ensemble simulations of the dimer system using rigid body dynamics with the MTTK thermostat in the HOOMD-blue (v4.2.1)~\cite{remiHOOMD2024} molecular dynamics package.
+As described in the main text, we perform canonical ensemble simulations to validate the parameters obtained via our optimization framework.
+Since our optimization targets equilibrium yields, the choice of dynamics does not affect the final thermodynamic ensemble, provided the integrator correctly samples the Boltzmann distribution \cite{frenkel2001}.
+To validate the optimized parameters, we employed two distinct simulation environments.
+For the dimer and polymerizing systems, we utilized HOOMD-blue with the MTTK Nosé-Hoover thermostat \cite{Martyna1994}.
+This method was selected to ensure rigorous sampling of the canonical (NVT) ensemble.
+In the case of the shell system, we directly make use of the public simulation code of Krueger et al. which employs the Langevin integration scheme developed by Schoenholz et al. \cite{schoenholz2020jax} implemented JAX-MD.
+We note that while experimental self-assembly is typically solvent-mediated and often modeled via Brownian dynamics, we deliberately employed thermostatted Newtonian and Langevin dynamics here to accelerate the exploration of phase space.
+Brownian dynamics, being overdamped, rely on diffusive motion which can be computationally slow to cross energetic barriers.
+In contrast, the inertial terms in Newtonian dynamics allow for ballistic motion, which can significantly reduce the correlation time required to sample independent equilibrium configurations \cite{Leimkuhler2015}.
+Since both methods converge to the same canonical distribution, this choice allows for more computationally efficient validation without compromising thermodynamic accuracy.
+Looking forward, while optimizing the sampling process itself was not a primary focus of this work, there are clear opportunities for methods development in this area.
+Future work could incorporate adaptive stochastic integrators or machine-learning-based samplers, such as Boltzmann Generators \cite{Noe2019}, which have been shown to substantially accelerate convergence to equilibrium for complex many-body systems while preserving the correct thermodynamic ensemble.
+In the following sections, we detail the specific simulation parameters and software implementations used for each of the three optimization cases: \paragraph*{Dimer System.} We perform canonical ensemble simulations of the dimer system using rigid body dynamics with the MTTK thermostat in the HOOMD-blue (v4.2.1)~\cite{remiHOOMD2024} molecular dynamics package.
 Each simulation contains equal numbers of the two enantiomeric A and B monomers (e.g., $N = 54$ total, with $27$ of each type).
 Monomers are initialized on a simple lattice with one A and one B per unit cell with randomized orientations.
 Periodic boundary conditions are applied.
 We use a timestep of $\Delta t = 10^{-3}$ and a thermostat time constant $\tau = 1.0$ which sets the rate at which the thermostat adjusts the system's kinetic energy to the target temperature.
 To match the target concentration, the simulation begins with a box rescaling procedure by which the cubic simulation box is rescaled from the initial lattice using an inverse-volume ramp.
 We then apply temperature annealing, beginning from $T = 2.0 + k_BT$ and cooling to the target $k_BT$ in decrements of $0.1$ every $5\times10^{5}$ steps.
 After box rescaling and temperature annealing, we simulate the system for $1.5 \times 10^8$ steps, sampling snapshots every $10^5$ steps.